 and the radial equation yields

 where

-with $B_1=B_{+}, B_2=B_{c}, B_3=B_{--}, B_4=B_{-}$ and
+with $B_1=B_{+}, B_2=B_{c}, B_3=B_{--}, B_4=B_{-}$, and

-The sets of the linear independent local solutions of equation \eqref{eq:yradTeu} at $z=0$ (black hole outer horizon) and at $z=1$ (cosmological horizon) are represented as ($y_{01}, y_{02})$ and ($y_{11}, y_{12})$, respectively \cite{Motohashi2021a}.
+The sets of the linear independent local solutions of Eq.~\eqref{eq:yradTeu} at $z=0$ (black hole outer horizon) and at $z=1$ (cosmological horizon) are represented as ($y_{01}, y_{02})$ and ($y_{11}, y_{12})$, respectively \cite{Motohashi2021a}.
 These solutions are related to each other as

 with the connection coefficients

 and